kisielk/errcheck/README.md

     go get github.com/kisielk/errcheck

-errcheck requires Go 1.1 and depends on the go/types package from the go.tools repository.
+errcheck requires Go 1.4 and depends on the go/types package from the golang.org/x/tools repository.

 ## Use